-Geotab surpasses 5 million global connected vehicle subscriptions
+Geotab Surpasses 5 Million Global Connected Vehicle Subscriptions

 2025 marks Geotab's 25th anniversary, growing from a 2-person start-up to a 2900+ global organisation, highlighting the company's focus on innovation and global expansion.
 Geotab has maintained its position at the forefront of the industry with investments in research and development, continuously expanding its open platform capabilities, and building an ecosystem of over 700 partners globally.
 Over the past ten years, the Geotab Marketplace has grown and evolved, now featuring nearly 530 solutions for customers to choose from.

 Geotab is a global leader in connected vehicle and asset solutions, empowering fleet efficiency and management.
 We leverage advanced data analytics and AI to transform fleet performance, safety, and sustainability, reducing cost and driving efficiency.
-Backed by top data scientists and engineers, we serve over 55,000 global customers, processing 80 billion data points daily from more than 4.7 million vehicle subscriptions.
-Geotab is trusted by Fortune 500 organisations, mid-sized fleets, and the largest public sector fleets in the world, including the US Federal Government.
+Backed by top data scientists and engineers, we serve over 55,000 global customers, processing 100 billion data points daily from more than 5 million vehicle subscriptions.
+Geotab is trusted by Fortune 500 organisations, mid-sized fleets, and the largest public sector fleets in the world, including the US Federal government.
 Committed to data security and privacy, we hold FIPS 140-3 and FedRAMP authorisations.
-Our open platform, ecosystem of outstanding partners, and Marketplace deliver hundreds of fleet-ready third-party solutions.
+Our open platform, ecosystem of outstanding partners, and Geotab Marketplace® deliver hundreds of fleet-ready third-party solutions.
 This year, we're celebrating 25 years of innovation.
-Learn more at www.geotab.com/uk and follow us on LinkedIn or visit our blog.
+Learn more at www.geotab.com and follow us on LinkedIn or visit Geotab News and Views.

 pr@geotab.com